mimiframework/Mimi.jl/docs/src/tutorials/tutorial_2.md

 If you have not yet prepared these, go back to the main tutorial page and follow the instructions for their download.

 Futhermore, this tutorial uses the [DICE](https://github.com/anthofflab/mimi-dice-2010.jl) model as an example.
-Downloading `DICE` uses similar steps to those described for `FUND` in Tutorial 1 Steps 1 and 2, but are repeated in here  for clarity.
+Downloading `DICE` uses similar steps to those described for `FUND` in Tutorial 1 Steps 1 and 2, but are repeated in in Step 1 for clarity.

 ## Introduction

 There are various ways to modify an existing model, and this tutorial aims to introduce the Mimi API relevant to this broad category of tasks.
-It is important to note that regardless of the goals and complexities of user modifications, the API aims to allow for modification **without user alteration of the original code for the model being modified**.
-Instead, users will download and run the new model, and then use API calls to modify it.
-This means that in practice, users should not need to alter the source code of the model they are modifying.
+It is important to note that regardless of the goals and complexities of your modifications, the API aims to allow for modification **without alteration of the original code for the model being modified**.
+Instead, you will download and run the new model, and then use API calls to modify it.
+This means that in practice, you should not need to alter the source code of the model they are modifying.
 Thus, it is easy to keep up with any external updates or improvements made to that model.

 Possible modifications range in complexity, from simply altering parameter values, to adjusting an existing component, to adding a brand new component.
-These will take advantage of the public API listed [here](http://anthofflab.berkeley.edu/Mimi.jl/dev/reference/), as well as other functions listed in the Mimi Documentation.
+These take advantage of the public API listed [here](http://anthofflab.berkeley.edu/Mimi.jl/dev/reference/), as well as other functions listed in the Mimi Documentation.

 ## Parametric Modifications: The API

 Several types of changes to models revolve around the parameters themselves, and may include updating the values of parameters and changing parameter connections without altering the elements of the components themselves or changing the general component structure of the model.
 The most useful functions of the common API in these cases are likely **`update_param(s)!`, `disconnect_param!`, and `connect_param!`**.
 For detail on these functions see the API reference [here](http://anthofflab.berkeley.edu/Mimi.jl/dev/reference/).

-When `set_param!` is called in the original model, it creates an external parameter by the name provided, and stores the provided scalar or array value.
-The functions `update_param!` and `update_params` allow the user to change the value associated with this external parameter.
+When the original model calls `set_param!`, Mimi creates an external parameter by the name provided, and stores the provided scalar or array value.
+The functions `update_param!` and `update_params` allow you to change the value associated with this external parameter.
 Note that if the external parameter has a `:time` dimension, use the optional argument `update_timesteps=true` to indicate that the time keys (i.e., year labels) associated with the parameter should be updated in addition to updating the parameter values.

 ```julia
 update_param!(mymodel, :parametername, newvalues) # update values only